Skip to main content

 Data from projects funded by OHCS are entered into the HMIS and shared with OHCS to better understand and evaluate the performance of its programs.
 The data displayed in this dashboard highlights the people accessing services from a variety of programs funded by OHCS, including emergency shelter, homeless prevention, rehousing services, street outreach, and other supportive services.

-The dashboard displays data on Oregonians accessing homelessness and housing retention services funded by OHCS within the time range displayed (the 23-25 biennium – July 1, 2023 – June 30, 2025) and whose data exists in the HMIS.
+The 2023-25 Biennium Dashboard displays data on Oregonians accessing homelessness and housing retention services funded by OHCS within the time range displayed (the 23-25 biennium – July 1, 2023 – June 30, 2025) and whose data exists in the HMIS.
 The dashboard does not contain data on all the individuals experiencing homelessness or at-risk of homelessness in Oregon.
 Any program funded by an alternative source other than OHCS, such as federal, city, county, or other municipality funds, is not captured in these data.

 If you have any questions or would like more information about the dashboard, please email Willy Schumann.